MPC-SoK/frameworks/mpyc/README.md

 ```
 $ python <ex>.py -M N
 ```
-You can also skip the `-M` argument to run locally (?) .
+You can also skip the `-M` argument to run locally.

-For more code examples, run
+Many more code examples are available in the MPyC repository.
+Run:
 ```
 $ git clone https://github.com/lschoe/mpyc.git
 $ cd mpyc/demos